V8FS1/Image-processing/README.md

 A neural network model is used to classify the digits based on these features.

 ## Files
+* image Processing_report: a small report that offers a clear comparison between the 3 methods
-* image_processing_code.py: Contains the code for feature extraction, model training, and evaluation.
+* image_Processing_code.py: Contains the code for feature extraction, model training, and evaluation.
 This file includes three versions of the code demonstrating different feature extraction methods.

 ## Features
 * Image Moments: Statistical moments derived from contours in the images.